Sikh Musical Heritage - The Untold Story

 Our feature-length documentary had its world premiere at the Sikh International Film Festival in New York in December 2017.

-We are now looking to arrange screenings in cities across the world, particularly in the UK, USA, Canada and Australia, to bring the story of Sikh music to as many communities as possible.
-If you would like to help facilitate a screening in your city, please visit www.sikhmusicalheritage.com and submit a 'Contact Us' form.
+We would like to arrange screenings in cities across the world, particularly in the UK, USA, Canada and Australia, to bring the story of Sikh music to as many communities as possible.
+If you can help facilitate a screening in your city, please visit www.sikhmusicalheritage.com and submit a 'Contact Us' form.

 Sikh musical heritage is a colorful and rich tradition with creativity at its heart, for a practical purpose.
 Sikh music is the foundation of the Sikh way of life.